simphotonics/generic_enum/generic_enum_example/README.md

 ## Introduction

-[GenericEnum] is a base class for creating generic classes with a fixed set of static constant instances.
+[`GenericEnum`][GenericEnum] is a base class for creating generic classes with a fixed set of static constant instances.
 These classes appear to the user like a [Dart enum] would.
 For example, generic enums can be used in switch statements, to initialize variables, or as default parameters in functions and constructors.